 Nigeria: President Tinubu Says Budget Is set to Offer Reforms

-The Nigerian president revealed his inaugural budget, aiming to address the country's escalating cost of living crisis.
+The Nigerian president revealed his inaugural budget, which aims to address the country's escalating cost-of-living crisis.
 The proposed expenditure for the upcoming financial year is 27.5 trillion naira ($34.85bn; £27bn).

-The decision resulted in a significant increase in fuel and commodity prices, exacerbating the burden of the high cost of living for the masses.
+The decision significantly increased fuel and commodity prices, exacerbating the burden of the high cost of living for the masses.

-According to Mr Tinubu, his proposed budget of renewed hope "seeks to achieve job-rich economic growth, macro-economic stability, a better investment environment, enhanced human capital development, as well as poverty reduction and greater access to social security".
+President Tinubu said his proposed budget of renewed hope "seeks to achieve job-rich economic growth, macro-economic stability, a better investment environment, enhanced human capital development, poverty reduction and greater access to social security".

 Mr Tinubu anticipates that increased oil production and tax collection will boost government revenues, reducing the need for borrowing.

-The passing of the budget proposal by Parliament is set to occur prior to the commencement of the upcoming year.
+Parliament's passing of the budget proposal is set to occur before the commencement of the upcoming year.